+XIV.
 Resolution of Equivalency Disputes

-From time to time there may be inter-institutional disagreements among the faculty of subject matter disciplines.
+From time to time there may be interinstitutional disagreements among the faculty of subject matter disciplines.
 These disagreements will normally be resolved at the chairperson level.
-Conflicts not resolved by the chairperson will be referred to the Articulation/Transfer Committee.
-The committee will resolve the dispute or forward a recommendation to the Postsecondary Education Executive Council (PEEC).
-PEEC may accept the recommendation or seek an alternate resolution.
+Conflicts not resolved by the chairperson will be referred to the appropriate deans for review and determination; conflicts not resolved at this level will be referred to the Academic Vice presidents/Provosts.
+Disputes that are not resolved at the institutional-level will be referred to the Interinstitutional Articulation/Transfer Committee.
+The committee will resolve the dispute or forward a recommendation to the Commissioner of Postsecondary Education.
+The Commissioner of Postsecondary Education may accept the recommendation or seek an alternate resolution.